TFCNN/TFCNNv2/README.md

     GELU        = 11, // 0.1 to 0.5 has a chunk missing with an avg deviance of 0.25; out of a 0-1 total range; it sounds like a lot but only makes up 5.38% of the total distribution
     SELU        = 12, // not sure, implementation seems correct, derivative & activation are ok, alpha dropout seems ok ?
     BENT        = 13,
-    GAUSSIAN    = 14, // modified gauss to be of some practical use SINUSOID    = 15,
+    GAUSSIAN    = 14, // modified gauss to try and be of some more practical use SINUSOID    = 15,
     SINC        = 16, // It's w.r.t x and not f(x), not ideal, but not that off either ISRU        = 17,
-    SQNL        = 18  // not pefect, but not that off, ~0.30 for 30% of the total distribution }
+    SQNL        = 18  // not perfect, but not that off, ~0.30 for 30% of the total distribution }
 typedef activator;